How to locate the Plasma Donation Centers near me?

 Click on this link and enter your ZIP code to locate their nearest collection center.

-BPL Plasma is UK based and is the part of Bio Products Laboratories.
+BPL Plasma is UK based and is a part of Bio Products Laboratories.

 They pay up to $300 per month to regular donors.